-At school, you have a number of educational user exceptions to copyright which allow you to use copyright-protected works in your assignments, such as:
+At school, you have a number of user rights which allow you to use copyright-protected works in your assignments, such as:

 Fair dealing: Use of material from a copyright protected work (literature, musical scores, audiovisual works, etc.) without permission under certain conditions.
 People can use fair dealing for research, private study, education, parody, satire, criticism, review, and news reporting.
 For the copying to be fair, a number of factors must be considered, such as the amount you are copying, if the work is being distributed to others, and whether your copying might compete with the original work.

 Non-commercial user-generated content (UGC): An individual's use of a work as long as the following conditions are met:

 What is copyright?
 Copyright is the legal protection of creative works.
 This protection is automatic once the work is fixed.
 Generally, protection lasts for a certain number of years after the creator dies.

 After the copyright protection expires on a work, the work enters into the public domain.

 Did you know?
 Copyright is only considered when you use a substantial amount of a work.

 Fair dealing guidelines for short excerpts: You can copy up to 10% of a work or: